Wind Advisory issued for Pepin, Pierce, St. Croix by NWS - NewsBreak

 weather.gov

-Dense Fog Advisory issued for Acadia, Calcasieu, East Cameron, Iberia, Jefferson Davis by NWS
+Dense Fog Advisory issued for Baker, Bradford, Central Marion, Eastern Alachua, Eastern Clay by NWS

-Effective: 2022-12-05 03:17:00 CST Expires: 2022-12-05 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Acadia; Calcasieu; East Cameron; Iberia; Jefferson Davis; Lafayette; Lower St. Martin; St. Mary; Upper St. Martin; Vermilion; West Cameron DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 9 AM CST THIS MORNING * WHAT...Visibility one quarter to one half mile in dense fog. * WHERE...Portions of south central and southwest Louisiana and southeast Texas. * WHEN...Until 9 AM CST this morning. * IMPACTS...Hazardous driving conditions due to low visibility.
+Effective: 2022-12-05 08:57:00 EST Expires: 2022-12-05 09:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Baker; Bradford; Central Marion; Eastern Alachua; Eastern Clay; Eastern Marion; Eastern Putnam; Gilchrist; Hamilton; Inland Flagler; Inland Nassau; Inland St. Johns; Northern Columbia; Southern Columbia; Suwannee; Union; Western Alachua; Western Clay; Western Duval; Western Marion; Western Putnam DENSE FOG ADVISORY WILL EXPIRE AT 9 AM EST THIS MORNING Fog has begun to clear with east to west across northeast Florida into Southeast Georgia south of Waycross as the sun angle increases.
+Some locally dense fog from Gainesville northward along I-75 to Lake City is possible through around 10 AM, but, widespread dense fog is no longer expected over the area.

 Comments / 0